 A new construction home starts at its highest property value.
 However, the clock immediately starts ticking on losing its value.
-Before you worry, understand that every home depreciates, whether they are older homes or brand new homes.
+Before you worry, understand that every home depreciates, whether they are older homes or brand-new homes.
 Also, real estate depreciates much slower than other personal property, like a new car, which can lose up to 20% of its total value in the first year.
 (Talk about ouch!)

 It’s important to note that depreciation is just one factor that influences a home’s selling price.
 To counteract the effects of depreciation, homeowners can improve the property’s market value by maintaining and improving it.
+Therefore, whether you are concerned about the home you live in or a rental property, a fair amount of your house’s value is under your control.

-So what are the relevant details about depreciation, and how can homebuyers use it to make informed financial decisions regarding repairs and maintenance?
+So, what are the relevant details about depreciation, and how can homebuyers use it to make informed financial decisions regarding repairs and maintenance?

 What is Home Depreciation?

-By knowing how much brand-new property depreciates per year, you can make strategic improvements and time a sale right.
 There are two different ways to look at depreciation.
 The first regards the house’s overall physical depreciation, and the second is through the lens of the IRS “straight line” depreciation model.

-Physical Depreciation
+1. Physical Depreciation Method

 Physical depreciation is directly related to the house’s wear and tear, which naturally happens from everyday use.
 If the house contains obsolete technology, like outdated electric and plumbing systems, this also contributes to the house’s value decline.
 Thankfully, you can counter many physical depreciation factors by making strategic improvements over time.